RobTrew/tree-tools/posts/extensions/share/index.md

 ## Goal

-Our goal is to get a curated and maintained selection of scripts, without turning ourselves into a bottleneck.
+Our goal is to get a curated and maintained selection of scripts.
 We are particularly interested in scripts that are well described and easy for non expert users to use.

 ## Solution